 Money injected at the bottom of an economy does not disappear.
 It circulates.
 It is spent locally, generating further local economic activity.
 It reduces the desperation that drives crime.
 It creates the stability from which community pride grows organically.

 "The nurse who sees her former patient walking freely in the street receives something no wage packet can contain.
-We intend to build the conditions for that moment to become ordinary."
+We intend to build the conditions for that moment to become ordinary.
+Changing the focus of society from online meaningless nonsense, back to true meaning."

 We do not need to legislate against excessive wealth accumulation.
 We need something more durable: to make it socially unacceptable.
 As distasteful as not washing your hands.
 As shameful as drink-driving.
 Both of those shifts happened within a generation — not through law, but through culture catching up with values people already held.